Jump to section

 These are another set of polyurethane foam plugs.
 The foam on these Laser Lite’s is nice and soft and pliable, making them easy to roll up to insert in your ears and soft when they expand.
 I found them best if they’re reversed for my ears (see ear plug fitting below) and plugs like this with a T-shaped bottom end rather than flat-cut plugs like the rest on this test are best for a comfortable reverse fit.
 When they were in, they were really comfortable and cut out loads of noise.

 Soft plugs that work well.
-Score – 8.5 > Click here for a good deal on Laser Lites on Amazon
+Score – 9 > Here’s a great value 200 pack I found on Amazon.

 So which are the best ear plugs?

-Well, I’m going to go and buy some 3M E-A-R Classics.
-They might not have the highest noise cancelling rating (SNR rating) but they’re big, fit well and knocked off lots of noise when I tried them.
+The E-A-R Classics might not have the highest noise cancelling rating (SNR rating) but they’re big, fit well and knocked off lots of noise when I tried them.
 Maybe it’s because they fit so easily and well that they seemed to cancel out just as much noise as higher rated ear plugs.

-If you’ve smaller ears, you’ll find some of the plugs I tested available in smaller sizes too.
+And if you’ve smaller ears, you’ll find many of the plugs I tested available in smaller sizes too.

 How to fit your ear plugs